 Day 4 – Day Trip to Pisa

-If you have 4 days in Florence, there are a few ways you can spend your final day.
+If you have 4 days, there are a few ways you can spend your final day.
 If you’ve purchased any multi-day passes, then make use of your time and soak up any final attractions you rushed or missed the first time.

 Another way to spend the last day of your Tuscan adventure is by visiting another bucket-list destination.

-There are so many towns to visit near Florence, you’ll be spoilt for choice.
+There are so many towns to visit near Florence and throughout the Tuscan countryside, you’ll be spoilt for choice.
 But there’s one strong contender that comes to mind: Pisa.

 A day in Pisa